Wills and estates lawyers

 Read more …

-• What is a Testamentary Discretionary Trust and why would I want one?
+• What is a Testamentary Discretionary Trust and why might you want one?

-What is a Testamentary Discretionary Trust and why would I want one?
+What is a Testamentary Discretionary Trust and why might you want one?

 Create an estate plan that works for you and your family.
 Learn about the benefits of a Testamentary Trust, such as protecting your inheritance from family law and bankruptcy proceedings, and creating tax advantages for beneficiaries.
 Avoid the “Lamborghini factor” and find out if this structure is right for you.